What Is OxyContin?

 If other substances have been used as well there is a much higher risk of dangerous or even fatal complications.
 Furthermore, symptoms such as vomiting, and diarrhea can cause severe dehydration and mineral disturbances in the body and can lead to fatal consequences.
 Another serious risk when in withdrawal is aspiration from vomiting.
 Additionally, once a person stops using, relapse can become more dangerous.
 Because people’s tolerance level is lowered once they begin detoxing, overdoses can occur from smaller amounts.

 Detoxing from OxyContin is safest under the care of a medical or addiction professional in a safe, monitored environment.
-An inpatient drug rehab is usually the best recourse to safely detox from OxyContin and start learning how to live a life free from addiction.
+A residential treatment center is usually the best recourse to safely detox from OxyContin and start learning how to live a life free from addiction.

 OxyContin Withdrawal Timeline